krmboya/blog-sources/content/entries/weblogs.md

 [Aphyr](https://aphyr.com/) - Writes a lot on distributed systems

 [Idlewords](http://idlewords.com/) - Lots of great
 insights about the internet.
-Owner of [Pinboard](http://pinboard.in/)
+Proprietor of [Pinboard](http://pinboard.in/)

 [Linux Journal](https://www.linuxjournal.com) - This is technically a magazine